-For cultivation, the size of the phase 2 expansion of the proposed Lee Cultivation facility will be based on retail sales experience in Lee and Holyoke and the anticipated inventory needs.
+CP plans to expand its retail business from its two recreational retail stores In Lee and Holyoke to a recreational retail store in Metro West Boston.
+For cultivation, the size of the phase 2 expansion of the facility will be based on retail sales experience in Lee and Holyoke and the anticipated inventory needs.